HSF/phoenix/CONTRIBUTING.md

 ### Code formatting

-We use [ESLint](http://github.com/eslint/eslint) for linting of TypeScript code and [Prettier](http://github.com/prettier/prettier) for liting of all other files.
+We use [ESLint](http://github.com/eslint/eslint) for linting of TypeScript code and [Prettier](http://github.com/prettier/prettier) for linting of all other files.
 You can set up ESLint with your editor following [these instructions](https://eslint.org/docs/user-guide/integrations).
 We also have scripts to check and update code.

 To check: